 7. Meet Your Neighborhood Park(s)

 We’re fortunate to live in Austin which is considered by many to be a city within a park.
-However, popular outdoor spaces like Zilker Park, Barton Creek Greenbelt, Barkin Springs are still seeing high-traffic despite the city’s sheltering in place ordinance.
+However, popular outdoor spaces like Zilker Park, Barton Creek Greenbelt, Barkin Springs and many more have been seeing high foot traffic since the pandemic began.

 We LOVE these places too, but we want to encourage y’all to explore the parks in your neighborhood!
 Living in Austin, we’re fortunate to have nearly 300 parks.
 What parks and trails are walk-able from your home?
 Find a new one here!